abeyuya/actions-mention-to-slack/README.md

-# Send github mention to slack
+# Convert Github mention to Slack mention

 This action sends mention to your slack account when you have been mentioned at github.